 The Maidstone River Walk passes through the village so you could pick this up to extend your walking in the area.
 It will take you to the nearby Leybourne Lakes Country Park where there are some lovely waterside trails along a series of lakes.

 The Rochester River Walk will take you north to the popular town which has an old castle and literary connections to Charles Dickens.
+The attractive village of Upnor with its English Heritage owned 16th century castle is also worth seeing in this area.

 Head north from the village and you can climb to Blue Bell Hill for some splendid views over the area.
 From the same car park you can try the Medway Megaliths Walk.
 Here you can visit some fascinating ancient sites including Kit's Coty chamber tomb, a Neolithic chambered long barrow.
 The epic North Downs Way can also be picked up in this area.